UKCloud/documentation/articles/portal/ptl-how-raise-escalate-service-request.md

 ---
-title: How to raise and escalate incidents and service requests | UKCloud Ltd
+title: How to raise and escalate incident and service request tickets with customer support | UKCloud Ltd
-description: Provides an overview of the process for raising incidents and service requests, as well as how to escalate them if necessary
+description: Provides an overview of the process for raising incidents and service requests with UKCloud customer support (helpdesk), as well as how to escalate them if necessary
 services: other
 author: Sue Highmoor
 reviewer: aperrett